AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

-**Use case: UC11 - Viewing help**
+**Use case: UC08 - View a patient**

 **MSS**

-1. Clinic manager chooses to view help.
+1. Clinic manager chooses to view a patient.
+2. Clinic manager enters the patient index.
-2. CLInic displays the help URL.
+3. CLInic displays information about that patient.

    Use case ends.

+**Extensions**

+* 2a.
+The index is invalid.

+  * 2a1.
+CLInic shows an error message.

+    Use case resumes at step 2.

-**Use case: UC02 - List all patients**
+**Use case: UC09 - List all patients**

 **MSS**